Hotels – Job Setup

-If you work with QL2 to map your property ids, you may enter those ids in to the text box labeled List Property IDs.
-Add one id per line by copying and pasting or type the ids in the field.
+If you work with QL2 to map your property ids, you may enter those ids into the text box labelled List Property IDs.
+Add one id per line by copying and pasting or typing the ids in the field.
 QL2 maps the ids to the database for use in future searching.

 You may also use the Search function to locate hotels in the database.
 Use the search picker to enter one or more of the available fields.
 After the window refreshes and populates with the available properties, you can select the QL2 designated id or the source id.
 The QL2 designated id is the number to the left of the property address and populates the text box in the required format.
 E.g. – QL^property number.
 If you choose to use the source id, expand the property field and select the id from the desired source.
 E. g. – source code^property number.

 6. To search using property ids, enter your mapped property ids or the QL2 or source designated property ids.